 Dog Food Nutrition

 There are many varieties of dog food on the market, but that does not mean they are all good for your dog.
 When we go to the grocery store to buy food for our children, most of us are very careful about reading the labels.
 But when it comes to dog food, most people just buy the cheapest and never once look at the label.
-If you are paying $10 or less for a 50-pound bag of dog food, you have to wonder how they are making it so cheap.

 I was as guilty of this as anyone until I began rescuing large numbers of dogs.
 And then my girls became interested in obedience, breeding and showing.
 I began to wonder if there was something I could feed them which they would utilize better—so I would not have to poop scoop ALL THE TIME.
 Now that may sound terrible, but when you are caring for 40 dogs and cleaning up after them because you want their environment to be clean, you start thinking of things like this.

 Dogs are carnivores and need meat.
 I know there are people out there feeding their dogs a vegetarian diet, and I say to you that is your prerogative.
 But we are omnivores and they are carnivores.
 Hold up a carrot and a steak and see which one Spike goes for.
 If you feed your dog a can of corn, you will find that he does not digest it.
 It will all pass through him.
 The proof is in the poop.

 Having said all that, let me tell you what you need to look for in regard to dog food for your pet.

 The first ingredient should be a specified meat or specified meat meal, whether that is lamb, beef, chicken etc. Make sure the meat is specified and not just listed as a "meat" or "animal."
 You want to know exactly what type of meat is being used.
 See Rendered Products in Dog Food.